prashnts/esphome-microdot-matrix/README.md

 ## Sources

-This repo is built from Pimoroni's original implementation.
+This repo is built from Pimoroni's [original implementation][pimoroni_pico].
 More detail to follow.

+### Notes
+- Based on [`max7219digit`][max7219] implementation, I discovered that we can have custom functions in lambdas.
+  This works by passing the `MicrodotMatrix` object to the lambda instead of just the `DisplayBuffer`.

 ## Usage